chesterbr/ruby2600/README.md

 - Objects rendered close to the left side (counter zeroing during HBLANK)sometimes render in wrong positon (see diagonal.bin test);
 - Some games display an artifact at the left side (late hblank area) where there should be nothing (Freeway, Boxing);
-- Some games are extending to long frames (River Raid, Boxing, Space Invaders);
 - Some sprites seem off-by-one on specific games (see tip of hidden subs on Seaquest);
 - Most likely HMOV is being "over-applied" - no harm done, but could hamper games trying to do special effects by changing HMxx registers while HMOV is being applied.

 Technical debt:

-- UI code needs some love (just quickly slapped a [Gosu](http://www.libgosu.org/) script on /bin to make it playable; would seriously consider a JRuby-friendly version);
+- UI code needs some love (just quickly slapped a [Gosu](http://www.libgosu.org/) script on /bin to make it playable; would seriously consider a JRuby-friendly version); should dynamically adjust to games that generate larger/smaller frames.
 - Might want to split MovableObject into the Graphic (the real superclass) and Counter (an utility that should be composed).
 Consider composition for both.

 ## FAQ